-I’m getting way ahead of the story though.
-Like I said, the immediate reaction to the Portuguese showing up in India came from those intermediaries on the India-to-Europe trade routes, who stood to lose a considerable source of steady income if the Europeans were allowed to simply cut them out of the loop.
-The Portuguese were backing a small kingdom called Cochin in a feud with nearby Calicut (both were located in modern India’s Kerala state).
-The Gujarat Sultanate, located in northwestern India and one of those trade intermediaries, decided to throw in with Calicut as a way of hopefully getting rid of the Portuguese, and they sent to Cairo asking for help from the Mamluks.
-The Portuguese, meanwhile, began to directly encroach on Mamluk territory, capturing the island of Socotra in the Arabian Sea (which today is part of Yemen).
 The Mamluks and Venetians were already feeling the pinch as the Portuguese began bringing Indian goods back to Europe via the route around Africa, so they decided to Do Something about it (Doing Something, as you know, is always a good idea).
-Since the Mamluks, who specialized in mounted archery, weren’t particularly noted for their naval warfare capabilities, they also roped in the Ottomans, who provided a number of Mediterranean war galleys with experienced crews.
-Venetian shipbuilders disassembled the galleys for the overland trip from the Mediterranean to the Red Sea, then reassembled them for the journey to the port of Diu, in Gujarat.
+Since the Mamluks, who specialized in mounted archery, weren’t particularly noted for their naval warfare capabilities, Venice provided several Mediterranean carracks and war galleys along with Greek crews.
+Venetian shipbuilders disassembled the vessels for the overland trip from the Mediterranean to the Red Sea, then reassembled them for the nearly two-year (they had things to do along the way and the monsoons didn’t cooperate) voyage to the port of Diu, in Gujarat.
+They arrived in late 1507.

 It so happens that the Portuguese fleet at Chaul had been commanded by the son of the Portuguese viceroy in India, Francisco de Almeida, and he (the son) had been killed in the fighting.
 Francisco, as you might expect, was out for blood, and as he was due to be replaced as viceroy he had to move fast if he was going to get it.
 He sent a letter to Malik Ayyaz, the Gujarati governor of Diu, announcing his intentions: